mauriciopoppe/blog/site/content/notes/misc/mental-context-switching.md

 Things that I've tried in the past:

-- tmux-resurrect - This tool saves your tmux session layout automatically which is great!
-However when I used it it'd reopen all the tmux sessions that were stored, imagine having tens of codebases and seeing all of them getting created when you invoke tmux-resurrect!
+- tmux-continuum - This tool saves your tmux session layout automatically which is great!
+However when I used it it'd reopen all the tmux sessions that were stored, imagine having tens of codebases and seeing all of them getting created when you invoke tmux-continuum!